Equivalences of Families of Stacky Toric Calabi-Yau Hypersurfaces: Applications and Examples

-\begin{remark} The birational aspect of this result was first proven by Artebani and Comparin as Proposition 3.5 in \cite{AC15} in a slightly more restrictive context; a paper in which they give a polytope-theoretic approach to the unification of Berglund-H\"ubsch-Krawitz and Batyrev mirrors.
-A derived equivalence analogue to their Proposition 3.5 is directly implied by the above corollary.\end{remark}
+\begin{proof}[Proof of Theorem~\ref{EquivMirrorsHypers}] The mirror construction of Artebani-Comparin-Guilbot is a special case of Clarke's construction where $ (\op{Conv}(\Xi_1), \nabla_{\Sigma}^*) = (\Delta_1, \Delta_2) $ is a good pair, so the theorem follows from Corollary~\ref{cor: Clarke}.
+Batyrev mirror symmetry is the special case of Corollary~\ref{ACGthm} where $\Delta_1 = \Delta_2$.
+Similarly, Berglund-H\"ubsch-Krawitz mirror symmetry is a special case by Theorem 2 of \cite{ACG16} and does not require resolutions as BHK mirrors are smooth. \end{proof}

+\begin{remark} In the special case of Berglund-H\"ubsch-Krawitz mirror symmetry, the birational aspect was first proven by Shoemaker in \cite{Sho14} and the derived aspect was proven in \cite{FK}.
+The latter assumes that $X_\Sigma$ is Gorenstein.
+The result above drops the Gorenstein assumption. \end{remark}

-\begin{remark} In the upcoming work of Aspinwall and Plesser \cite{AP}, they provide a general mirror construction for Landau-Ginzburg models associated to two Gorenstein cones which are contained in one another's duals.
+\begin{remark} Aspinwall and Plesser \cite{AP} provide a general mirror construction for Landau-Ginzburg models associated to two Gorenstein cones which are contained in one another's duals.
 In their theory, they allow non-geometric phases as gauged linear sigma models.
 Comparing these phases relates to an algebraic condition which inspired our results, see Section 4 and especially Corollary 4.7 of \cite{FK}.
 The method of the current paper is a toric description which focuses only on geometric phases related to Gorenstein cones of index 1. \end{remark}